ofiwg/libfabric/man/fi_opx.7.md

 *FI_OPX_PROG_AFFINITY*
 : String.
 This sets the affinity to be used for any progress threads.
 Set as a colon-separated triplet as `start:end:stride`, where stride controls the interval between selected cores.
   For example, `1:5:2` will have cores 1, 3, and 5 as valid cores for progress threads.
-Default is `1:4:1`.
+By default no affinity is set.

 *FI_OPX_AUTO_PROGRESS_INTERVAL_USEC*
 : Integer, This setting controls the time (in usecs) between polls for auto progress threads.
   Default is 1.

 *FI_OPX_PKEY*
 : Integer.
 Partition key, a 2 byte positive integer.
 Default is 0x8001